English

 The teaching of reading in Key Stage 2

-Please click on the documents below:
+Please click on the documents below for the reading objectives for each year group:

 The Teaching of Writing at St Michael's School